LaPreprint/typst/example/main.typ

 All article content, except where otherwise noted (including republished material), is licensed under a Creative Commons Attribution 3.0 Unported License (CC BY-SA).
 See #link("https://creativecommons.org/licenses/by-sa/3.0/")[https:\/\/creativecommons.org/licenses/by-sa/3.0/].
 Distribution or reproduction of this work in whole or in part commercially or noncommercially requires full attribution of the @Cockett_2016, including its digital object identifier (DOI).
 Derivatives of this work must carry the same license.
 All rights reserved.

+// If you are using full-width pages, you must take care of your own bibliography.
+// Otherwise it will be on a separate page
 #{
   show bibliography: set text(8pt) bibliography("main.bib", title: text(10pt, "References"), style: "apa")